-Cabot Tower, found in Brandon Hill Park and not far from the city centre, is free to go up and has 360 degree views across the Bristol skyline and further afield.
+Cabot Tower, found in Brandon Hill Park and not far from the city centre, is free to go up and has 360-degree views across the Bristol skyline and further afield.

 4. Clifton Suspension Bridge

-Where usually Clifton Suspension Bridge dominates Bristol’s skyline, you can also see some excellent views of Avon Gorge and Bristol’s rooftops from the bridge itself.
+Where usually the Clifton Suspension Bridge dominates Bristol’s skyline, you can also see some excellent views of Avon Gorge and Bristol’s rooftops from the bridge itself.

 5. Leigh Woods

 Along the trail from the car park, there’s a signpost for a viewpoint of Clifton Suspension Bridge.